vegaprotocol/documentation/docs/tutorials/transferring-assets.md

 </Tabs>

 ## Cancelling recurring transfers
 To cancel a recurring transfer, you'll need the transfer's ID.
-To see the ID for every transfer your public key makes, [run a transfers GraphQL query](../graphql/queries/transfers-connection.mdx) to see the ID for every transfer you make.
+To see the ID for every transfer your public key makes, [run a transfers GraphQL query](../graphql/queries/transfers-connection.mdx).

 One-off transfers cannot be cancelled.